AdobeDocs/experience-manager-learn.en/help/forms/document-services/generate-interactive-dor.md

 role: Developer
 level: Experienced

+kt: 9226

 ---

-# Download interactive DoR
+# Download Interactive DoR

 A common use case is to be able to download an interactive DoR with the Adaptive Form data.
 The downloaded DoR will then be completed using Adobe Acrobat or Adobe Reader.

 To accomplish this use case we need to do the following

-## Generate sample data for the xdp
+## Generate sample data for the XDP

-Open the XDP in AEM Forms designer.
+* Open the XDP in AEM Forms designer.
-Click File | Form Properties | Preview
+* Click File | Form Properties | Preview
-Click Generate Preview Data
+* Click Generate Preview Data
-Click Generate
+* Click Generate
-Provide meaningful file name such as "form-data.xml"
+* Provide meaningful file name such as "form-data.xml"

 ## Generate XSD from the xml data

-You can use any of the free online tools to [generate xsd](https://www.freeformatter.com/xsd-generator.html) from the xml data generated in the previous step.
+You can use any of the free online tools to [generate XSD](https://www.freeformatter.com/xsd-generator.html) from the xml data generated in the previous step.

-## Create Adaptive
+## Create Adaptive Form

-Create adaptive form based on the xsd from the previous step.
+Create adaptive form based on the XSD from the previous step.
 Associate the form to use the client lib "irs".
 This client library has the code to make a POST call to the servlet which return the PDF to the calling application
 The following code gets triggered when the _Download PDF_ is clicked

 ``` javascript